Sapphire Lifetime

 Do product changes on existing cards count for this rule?

-We do not know yet.
-If you previously downgraded from the Reserve to the Preferred or upgraded from the Preferred to the Reserve without receiving a welcome offer, the new terms suggest you may be able to downgrade and reapply to earn a bonus.
-However, this rule is still new, and there are not enough data points to confirm how Chase will handle this in practice.
-We will update this section as more information becomes available.
+If you previously downgraded from the Reserve to the Preferred or upgraded from the Preferred to the Reserve without receiving a welcome offer, the terms say you should be able to downgrade and reapply to earn a bonus.
+Data points have supported this.

 About Approval Rules